christosgalano/christosgalano.github.io/wordpress/2023-01-03-wordpress-on-azure-monitoring-and-testing.md

 toc: true
 ---

-Hello, fellow Azure enthusiasts!
+Hello everyone!
 In today’s blog post, we set up monitoring and testing for our WordPress site.

 ## Set up monitoring